Art-Sells/Arells/Build-Notes.md

 ### After POC
-- Replace HPMContextConcept with HPMContext in layout wrapper
+- Replace HPMContextConcept with HPMContext in layout wrapper (also in account page)